Béla Kéler: In Zurich´s Tonhalle (1877)

 On September 7, Kéler departed from Munich to Zurich where he was offered an engagement for three concerts by the Zurich Society Tonhalle-Orchester, which still exists to this day.
-Kéler’s concerts took place in the so-called Old Tonhalle.
-Today’s Tonhalle has been located since 1895 in another building.
-The first three Kéler’s concerts were held from September 10 to 12.
-The management of the Tonhalle was so happy with Kéler’s skills, that they offered him a fourth, and subsequently a fifth concert.
+Kéler's concerts took place in the so-called Old Tonhalle.
+Today's Tonhalle has been located since 1895 in another building.
+The first three Kéler's concerts were held from September 10 to 12.
+The management of the Tonhalle was so happy with Kéler's skills, that they offered him a fourth, and subsequently a fifth concert.
 After a deserved success, Kéler planned a short trip to Lucerne before returning to Wiesbaden.
 We do not know if Kéler followed on his leisure program in Lucerne, since he appeared there on Sunday September 23 at a concert at the Hotel du Lac.

-In Hamburg with George Stadly (1877-1878)
+In Hamburg with George Stadly (1877–1878)

 At the recommendation of Jacob Cohen, Kéler was engaged by the George Stadly Company for a month-long concert contract in Hamburg.
 On Thursday October 11, 1877, Kéler departed in the early morning hours for Hamburg.
 The guest appearance by Béla Kéler at the head of the orchestra of the 2nd infantry regiment number 76 attracted much attention.
-Due to Kéler’s great reception, the one-month engagement was extended by two weeks – to November 29, 1877.
+Due to Kéler's great reception, the one-month engagement was extended by two weeks – to November 29, 1877.
 Kéler accepted an offer by George Stadly for a further concert series in January 1878.
 Even though there was a break of more than a month between the two-concert series, Kéler remained during this period in Hamburg.

 At the Paris World Fair (1878)

 At the beginning of May 1878, Kéler received an offer for a concert series in Paris.
 For that reason, he left Hamburg on May 10 and set out for another artistic engagement to the land of the Gallic rooster.
 Kéler arrived in Paris in the evening of May 17.
-For the purposes of the 7th Paris World's Fair, which took place from May 1 to October 31, an 80-member orchestra was organized and led by Jean-Baptiste Arban (1825-1889) in the Orangerie building, together with other renowned conductors.
+For the purposes of the 10th World's Fair, which took place in Paris from May 1 to October 31, an 80-member orchestra was organized and led by Jean-Baptiste Arban (1825–1889) in the Orangerie building, together with other renowned conductors.
 Kéler conducted a total of 30 concerts in the electrically illuminated hall between May 24 and June 21 and believed that their success would lead to securing further engagements.
-During the concert string, Kéler’s state of health gradually worsened.
+During the concert string, Kéler's state of health gradually worsened.
 Since June 27, six days after the last 30th concert, he was hospitalized at Hospitaller Order of the Brothers of Saint John of God.
-Kéler’s health was improving from the beginning of July, and he began to feel relatively well.
+Kéler's health was improving from the beginning of July, and he began to feel relatively well.
 In the evening on August 3, Kéler left the Paris hospital and a day later, on Sunday August 4 arrived in Wiesbaden.